 Everyone's got a great idea for a company — until they put pen to paper and realize that it's not exactly feasible.

-The business plan is an aspiring entrepreneur's way to prove that a business idea is actually worth pursuing.
+A business plan is an aspiring entrepreneur's way to prove that a business idea is actually worth pursuing.

 As entrepreneurs document their go-to-market process, capital needs, and expected return on investment, entrepreneurs likely come across a few hiccups that will make them second guess their strategies and metrics — and that's exactly what the business plan is for.

-4. Getting an A in your Business class.
+4. Getting an A in your business class.

 Speaking from personal experience, there's a chance you're here to get business plan ideas for your Business 101 class project.